sylxforce-dev/SovereignKernel/README.md

 The model got roughly 6x faster over the course of this project (53 → ~324 tok/s average decode).
 That number is a side effect.
 The real result is a documented, repeatable process for finding and fixing performance problems in an unfamiliar system — one that isn't specific to TinyLlama, CUDA, or even LLM inference.

-The [Runtime Engineering Diary](docs/SovereignKernel_Runtime_Engineering_Diary.md) is the fastest way to see that process in action, including everything that didn't work.

 ## Why